-This is the first resolution, leading to more resolutions in the following chapters.
+This is the first resolution, with many more conflicts to resolve in the following chapters.

 Chapter 41.
 ACF in Pursuit

 The mood shifts from drama to the climactic chase, with ample absurdity.

 Chapter 42.
 Almost Home

 The mood shifts back to tranquility.
 Now that Zira feels some connection with Riffa again, she is ready to let go of Lazro.
 She apologizes for being selfish, showing she had been processing Riffa's words.
 They accept that Lazro is not coming back, closing that unresolved ambiguity.